Jaripekkaf/nodejsChat/README.md

 To install in mac os x download package from : https://nodejs.org/en/ Install package.
 Download the repository.
-Run command in nodejsChat folder: node chatserver.js and start chatting.
+Run command in nodejsChat folder: "node chatserver.js" and start chatting.